marcus8448/marcus8448.github.io/content/_index.md

 mainly in Java where I have written multiple JavaFX applications and modifications for Minecraft.

-I have also written command line applications and a web service backend using Rust, and have worked with embedded C and C++.
+I have also written command line applications and a web service backend using Rust, and have worked with embedded C++.